YevShch/Espresso-Addict-Selenium-BDD/Exploratory_testing.md

-## Exploratory Testing Description of the Game "espresso-addict"
+## Exploratory Testing Report for the Game "Espresso Addict" ☕

+I conducted exploratory testing of the game "Espresso Addict" to gather insights into the gameplay, mechanics, and interface.
+The aim was to explore the game’s flow and identify areas for testing using Selenium, without predefined criteria or access to backend code.
-I explored the game because I need to test it using Selenium, but there are no set criteria or user stories for this game.
-I’m also not allowed to look at the backend code.
-The game I tested is about a hipster who is a caffeine addict and needs to drink 5 cups of coffee a day to survive.
-A cup of coffee costs $5, but he only has $10 at the start of the game.
-To reach the goal of drinking five cups, he needs to move through different locations and wait for events that might give bonuses for acquiring cups of espresso.
-Waiting reduces health points.
+The game revolves around a hipster who is a caffeine addict.
+His goal is to consume 5 cups of espresso a day to survive.
+The player starts with $10, and each cup of coffee costs $5.
+As the game progresses, the player navigates through different locations and encounters events that may provide bonuses, such as free cups of espresso.
+However, waiting in certain locations reduces health points.

+## Game Rules
+- Health decreases with waiting or certain actions.
+- Money is used to purchase espressos, which increase health.
+- If Health reaches 0 before consuming 5 espressos, the game ends in failure.
+- If the player consumes 5 espressos, the game ends in success.

+## Game Start Initialization
+When the game begins, the following information is displayed on the scoreboard:

+- **Health:** 50
+- **Money:** 10
+- **Espressos:** 0
+- **In your hipster bag:** "nothing cool"
+The player starts at the **location** "outside Cloud Forest Cafe."

+The footer contains action **buttons:** "Enter the cafe", "Wait", "Go north", "Go south" and "Help".
+Additionally, there is a "Full screen" option in the top-right corner.

-### Page Layout:
+## Page Layout:
-Each game page has a standard layout, consisting of a header, a central screen with the location, and a footer with buttons.
-There is also a “Full screen” option in the top-right corner. **The header** shows a scoreboard with health - "Health", money - "Money", cups of espresso - "Espressos", and the contents of your hipster bag - "In your hipster bag."
+Each game page (location) has a standard layout, consisting of a header, a central screen with the location, and a footer with buttons.
+There is also a “Full screen” option in the top-right corner.
+- **The header** shows a scoreboard with health - "Health", money - "Money", cups of espresso - "Espressos", and the contents of your hipster bag - "In your hipster bag."

-**The central screen** shows an image of the location with a description underneath.
+- **The central screen** shows an image of the location with a description underneath.
-**The footer** contains several buttons for possible actions: moving to another location (each location has its own directions, usually 1-2 options like "go west", "go south", "go north", "go east"), a "wait" button, and a "help" button, which briefly explains the game’s purpose.
+- **The footer** contains several buttons for possible actions: moving to another location (each location has its own directions, usually 1-2 options like "go west", "go south", "go north", "go east"), a "wait" button, and a "help" button, which briefly explains the game’s purpose.

-### Game Start:
-At the beginning of the game, a scoreboard is displayed with:

-- Health - "Health" at 50,
-- Money - "Money" at 10,
-- Cups of espresso - "Espressos" at 0,
-- Contents of the bag - "In your hipster bag" showing "nothing cool."
-- The starting location is "outside Cloud Forest Cafe."

-### Game Rules
-- If the "Health" level reaches 0 and "Espressos" cups are fewer than 5, the hipster dies, and the game ends.
-- If the number of consumed "Espressos" reaches 5, the game ends.

-### Scoring System
+## Scoring System
 - For every espresso bought/received, 10 points are added to "Health," and 1 cup is added to "Espressos."
 - When buying an espresso, 5 points are deducted from "Money."
 - If an espresso is received as a bonus, no money is deducted.

-### End of the Game
+## End of the Game
 1. If "Health" reaches 0 and "Espressos" is less than 5, the hipster dies.
 The game ends, and the central screen displays an image with the caption:
   "Your health has deteriorated too much – you feel almost dead.
 Find a caffeine-detox clinic?"
   A "Play again" button appears, and the "Health" status shows 0.